-Yesod, Hebrew for “foundation,” is a year-long, nature-based, B’nei Mitzvah experience for youth seeking a meaningful right-of-passage that weaves together Jewish wisdom and ritual, nature-connection, and wilderness skills with community and identity building.
+Yesod, Hebrew for “foundation,” is a year-long, nature-based B’nei Mitzvah experience for youth seeking a meaningful rite of passage that weaves Jewish wisdom and ritual, nature connection, and wilderness skills with community and identity building.

 The Yesod program includes:

 - Yamim (Days) B’Nature (one Sunday a month) are outdoor gatherings in Ontario’s natural spaces, where participants build their wilderness skills and awareness while engaging in experiential learning about Jewish cycles, wisdom, and history.

 - Evenings B’Yachad (Together) (one Wednesday a month) involve community sharing circles, storytelling, and wild crafting to create unique Jewish ritual objects using natural materials.

 - Shabbat B’Nature is a canoe trip focused on unearthing the awe of Creation through the practice of Shabbat, as well as a gathering of the wider community, including Yesod families, to celebrate this milestone.